hyphacoop/cosmos-ansible/docs/Hermes-Relayer-Setup.md

 ~/bin/hermes -c ~/.hermes/config.toml create channel --port-a transfer --port-b transfer my-chain-1 connection-0
 ```

+Note down and save the `ChannelId` for both chains.
+You will need it whenever you want to make IBC transfers, as shown below.

 Log out as the `hermes` user.
 ```
 exit